The logos of successful companies are instantly recognizable, memorable, and timeless.

 Redesigning your logo to strip away complexity and clutter is a great way to update your brand without having to start over.

-Many recent rebrands use this strategy to great effect.
-Google, MasterCard, UPS, and even Barclays Premier League, England’s professional football competition, have thrown out complexity and turned to simplicity with their logos, to great effect.
+Many recent rebrands use this strategy to significant effect.
+Google, MasterCard, UPS, and even Barclays Premier League, England’s professional football competition, have thrown out complexity and turned to simplicity with their logos to significant effect.

 You want your logo to resonate with your customers, and the less embellishment and visual clutter your brand has, the clearer your message will be.